 2 – You Can Change Your Mind

 If later you decide to change the times, simply visit the FastPass+ website or app and choose to modify existing selections.
 You can make as many changes as you want so long as there are open slots.
-If you want to ride the Mine Train ride in the morning, but it is only giving you night hours, then those morning slots are taken and not available.
-Likewise, if you only initially selected 1 FastPass, but want to add more, simply go through the process of choosing new FastPasses until you have your initial 3 passes.
+If you’re going to ride the Mine Train ride in the morning, but it is only giving you night hours, then those morning slots are taken and not available.
+Likewise, if you only initially selected 1 FastPass, but want to add more, just go through the process of choosing new FastPasses until you have your initial 3 passes.

 1 – You Can Make More Selections

 To use the FastPass+ reservation be sure to arrive during the arrival window.
 You will not be allowed to enter early or late.
-Disney has started to strictly enforce entering during the window.
+Disney strictly enforces coming during the window.
 Don’t miss your time window!
 All you need is your Magic Band or admission ticket ready to enter the attraction.

 After you’ve used your FastPass+ selections for the day, you can make more reservations using your My Disney Experience App or a FastPass+ kiosk found around the parks.
 If you have a Park Hopper option, you can use your initial 3 FastPass+ selections at one theme park, and then make additional selections (one at a time) using the App or a kiosk located in the second park you visit on the same day.
 After you have used your 4th FastPass, feel free to keep making new FastPass reservations, one at a time, as long as they are available.